3oheil/3oheil/README.md

 <h1 align="left">👋🧑🏽‍💻 i`m Soheil Imani</h1>

 <div style="flex: 1;">
-<p> a dedicated Back-End Developer with expertise in .NET Core, C#, and SQL Server.
+<p> a dedicated Back-End Developer with expertise in .NET Core, C#, and SQL Server.<br/>
-I’m passionate about solving complex challenges and building efficient, scalable applications.
+I’m passionate about solving complex challenges and building efficient, scalable applications.<br/>
-Experienced in using Docker for containerization and Git for version control, I strive for clean, maintainable code.
+Experienced in using Docker for containerization and Git for version control, I strive for clean, maintainable code.<br/>
 I follow SOLID principles to ensure quality and readability in my projects.
-Constantly learning and growing, I’m always on the lookout for opportunities to contribute and innovate.<br><br>🎲 I always try to improve my knowledge and my death will be when I stop learning💪🏽 </p>
+Constantly learning and growing,<br/>
+I’m always on the lookout for opportunities to contribute and innovate.<br><br>🎲<br/>
+I always try to improve my knowledge and my death will be when I stop learning💪🏽 </p>
 </div>